Abraham & Sarah: A Testimony

 As you know by now, the barren women of the bible are some of my most prominent mentors in learning how I am to lead a life with empty arms.
 I’ve spoken of Hannah before and today I want to begin walking with you through Abraham & Sarah’s journey.

 They are a prominent couple in scripture with a powerful testimony of faith, as well as lack of faith.
-They definitely had their ups and downs throughout their marriage and most notable of them all was Abraham’s affair with Hagar… that, get this, was arranged by Sarah herself!
+They definitely had their ups and downs throughout their marriage and most notable of them all was Abraham’s canoodling with Hagar… that, get this, was arranged by Sarah herself!
 What was that woman thinking!?!
 While barren women of today likely wouldn’t throw their husband to a mistress for the sake of obtaining a child, we can most assuredly identify with her desperation to have them.

 However, despite this “little” hiccup in their infertility journey, at the end of the day, they are most recognized as being inducted into the Hall of Faith.
 Surrounding the devastating affair, that forever changed the course of history, these two were found to possess the kind of faith that can move mountains.
 They were patient, humble, showed genuine love for the Lord, and exercised their faith and hope in Him.